 - Where possible, buy in components that can be sourced at competitive prices.
 This can slash development costs and lead times.

 Without planning and monitoring, costs can spiral out of control.

-6.1 Use top-down cost estimating if you have done a comparable project before.
+Use top-down cost estimating if you have done a comparable project before

 - Using the previous project as a benchmark, you might double the cost (if the new project will take twice as long, using the same number of people) then add in an inflation factor.

-6.2 Use bottom-up cost estimating if there is no comparable project.
+Use bottom-up cost estimating if there is no comparable project

-- Bottom-up estimates often seriously underestimate the costs, because tasks take much longer than expected.
+- Bottom-up estimates often seriously underestimate the costs, because tasks take longer than people expect.

 You need to adapt and innovate constantly to stay ahead of the competition.

-7.1 Plan for new product development on a scheduled basis.
+Plan for new product development on a scheduled basis

 - Extend product life cycles by repackaging, adding new features and finding new applications for the product.

-- Do not wait until competitors launch their ‘next generation’ product before starting on your own.
+- Do not wait until competitors launch their latest “next generation” product before starting on your own.

-- Put aside funds to make improvements and for totally new products.
+- Put aside money to make improvements and money for totally new products.

-- Set yearly targets for the number of improvements or new products you aim to complete.
+- Set targets, each year, for the number of improvements or new products you aim to complete.